VH-Lab/NDI-matlab/docs/reference/+ndi/neuron.m.md

   If NDI_TIMESERIES_OBJ is not regularly sampled, then -1 is returned.

-Help for ndi.neuron/samplerate is inherited from superclass NDI.TIME.TIMESERIES
+Help for ndi.neuron/samplerate is inherited from superclass ndi.time.timeseries
 ```

 ---